ashishguptaiitb/koreaidocs-vale-rules/configure-vale-in-vscode.md

 1. Optionally, if you choose **Quick Fix**, it provides an AI-generated explanation of the problem, fixes the problem, and then prompts you to accept the updates.
 Choose **Accept** if you approve of the fix.

    ![Option to accept the automatic fix.](images/accept-fix.png)

+## Troubleshoot Vale usage and config

+* If you see E100 error in VSCode in the lower-right corner, it indicates that VSCode Vale extension is not able to find the .ini settings file.
+  * Make sure in the settings that you provide the path to the .ini file and not the folder.

+* If you see fatal error when cloning the repo in GitHub desktop client, it indicates either a permissions issue or an incorrect path.
+  * Make sure that you are cloning the repo in a folder where you have read-write permissions.
+For example, don't clone directly into C:\ but use a folder inside `C:\Users\X\*`, for example, the `Documents` folder or the 'Desktop' folder.
+  * Make sure that you don't add any special characters in the URL or the local folder.
+Also, make sure that you don't copy an extra space in the URL of the GitHub repo.